casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 #![no_std]
 #![no_main]
 ```
-This indicates to not import the standard library and that the main function is not required, since the session code has only one entry point as the `call` function.
+This indicates not to import the standard library and that the main function is not required, since the session code has only one entry point as the `call` function.

 ```rust
 use casper_contract::contract_api::{account, runtime, storage, system};
 use casper_contract::unwrap_or_revert::UnwrapOrRevert;
 use casper_types::{runtime_args, ContractHash, Key, PublicKey, RuntimeArgs, URef, U512};
 ```
 Imports the casper contract API.
-This example uses account, runtime, storage, and system crates, however, you might need to import the crates relevant to your session code.
+This example uses account, runtime, storage, and system crates.
+However, you might need to import the crates relevant to your session code.

 ```rust
 const FUNDRAISER_CONTRACT_HASH: &str = "fundraiser_contract_hash";